 The Second World War spoiled the dynamics of the enterprise, the plant of which was bombed by the Allies, quite a lot.
 But right after the end of the war, in 1947, Benelli brothers who had made a good fortune by that time were able to rebuild it and resume their work on motorcycles.

-In 1950, a new sports victory came - Dario Ambrosini won the World Championship on a modified motorcycle in 1938, becoming the winner of all the races except one.
-However, the tragic death of this phenomenal rider in 1951 forced Benelli Company to refuse to participate in motorcycle races.
+In 1950, a new sports victory came - Dario Ambrosini won the World Championship on a modified 1938 motorcycle, winning all races except one.
+However, the tragic death of this phenomenal rider in 1951 forced the Benelli Company to withdraw from motorcycle racing.

-Having developed several road bikes, which were impressive enough, in the 1950s the company, reminded the numerous fans of Benelli production techniques about itself again.
+Having developed several road bikes that were impressive enough in the 1950s, the company reminded its numerous fans of Benelli’s capabilities.
 And at the beginning of the next decade, the company’s long-awaited return to motorcycle sport took place.
-Equipped with a 250-cc four-cylinder unit, the Benelli motorcycle immediately became a serious competitor to the monsters of the Japanese Honda, Suzuki and Yamaha motorcycle industry, which already managed to hit even the European market by that time.
-And in 1969 Australian racer Kel Carruthers won the championship in the class of 250 cubic centimeters.
-Note that the Benelli motorcycle of the winner was equipped with an 8-speed gearbox, a 16-valve cylinder and a 64-horsepower engine that developed 14,500 rpm.
+Equipped with a 250-cc four-cylinder unit, the Benelli motorcycle immediately became a serious competitor to the giants of the Japanese motorcycle industry (Honda, Suzuki, and Yamaha), which had already managed to penetrate the European market by that time.
+In 1969, Australian racer Kel Carruthers won the championship in the 250cc class.
+Note that the winning Benelli motorcycle was equipped with an 8-speed gearbox, a 16-valve cylinder, and a 64-horsepower engine that developed 14,500 rpm.

-In 1971, an entrepreneur Alejandro De Tomaso, also known for his work with Maserati and the founding of his automotive firm De Tomaso, acquired one of Italy’s most successful motorcycle companies - Benelli.
-He slightly changed the accents on which the enterprise worked, and decided to focus on mass production of mopeds and scooters.
+In 1971, entrepreneur Alejandro De Tomaso, also known for his work with Maserati and the founding of his automotive firm De Tomaso, acquired one of Italy’s most successful motorcycle companies - Benelli.
+He slightly changed the focus of the enterprise and decided to concentrate on the mass production of mopeds and scooters.

-However, the development of ‘strong’ bikes was not completely ceased.
-In 1972, Benelli Sei motorcycle was released, which became the first road bike with a 6-cylinder engine in the history of motorcycle production.
-By the way, the power unit of this model had a volume of 750 cubic centimeters.
-And ten years later the motorcycle was successfully modified: the version of the early 80’s was equipped with a great motor with a volume of 900 cc.
+However, the development of powerful bikes did not completely cease.
+In 1972, the Benelli Sei motorcycle was released, which became the first road bike with a 6-cylinder engine in the history of motorcycle production.
+The power unit of this model had a volume of 750 cc.
+Ten years later, the motorcycle was successfully modified: the version of the early 80s was equipped with a great motor with a volume of 900 cc.

-Despite the presence of new successful models, the middle of the 80’s was marked by the decline of the enterprise, and in 1989 its owner changed again.
-The new owner of Benelli Company was Giancarlo Selci, under whom the company began to produce exceptionally light 50-cc mopeds.
-However, this production existed only for the sake of receiving state benefits.
-The primary activity of the company was the development of machines for woodwork.
+Despite the presence of new successful models, the mid-80s marked a decline for the enterprise, and in 1989 its ownership changed again.
+The new owner of Benelli Company was Giancarlo Selci, under whom the company began to produce exclusively light 50-cc mopeds.
+However, this production existed mainly for the sake of receiving state benefits.
+The primary activity of the company was the development of woodworking machinery.

 The situation changed in 1997 when Andrea Merloni bought the company.
-With him, it began production of scooters, and in 1999 the first motorcycle for the last fifteen years was presented.
-It was a sports model, Tornado 900, which, however, was too far from what fans of the motorcycle company had hoped for with a nearly 90-year history.
-Soon Benelli TNT 1130 motorcycle debuted, but it was also unsuccessful.
+Under his leadership, it began production of scooters, and in 1999 the first new motorcycle in fifteen years was presented.
+It was a sports model, the Tornado 900, which, however, was too far from what fans of the 90-year-old brand had hoped for.
+Soon the Benelli TNT 1130 motorcycle debuted, but it was also unsuccessful.

 If we believe the assumptions of experts, Benelli will meet its centenary as one of the leaders in the world motorcycle production.